davidlormor/hawkins.io/wip/untitled.md

 The previous example was extracted from a real world use case where performance mattered and the data store was tailored to each use case.
 This pays off big in test suites because by definition one side of the boundary can be replaced or dropped.
-In the tests suite there is an option to use an in memory or a null implementation.
+In the test suite, there is an option to use an in-memory or a null implementation.
 Applications suffer from slow test suites as they grow older.
 Using a real persistence implementation causes most of the slow down.
 Unfortunately most applications are not architected with this boundary in mind.